Through The Fibro Fog

 Every summer BBQ and picnic needs this roasted vegetable pasta salad with a tahini maple dressing!
 The roasted vegetables have a lovely sweetness that works perfectly with the creamy dressing made without mayo, and make for a moreish side dish everyone will love.

-roasted vegetable pasta salad in a grey bowl on a blue linen cloth.
+roasted vegetable pasta salad in a grey bowl on a blue linen cloth next to a bowl of pumpkin seeds.

 If you love salads for your summer lunches as much as my family does, then you may like to see my cucumber dill pasta salad, mango and cucumber salad and apple, fennel and radish salad.
 Both perfect for warmer days!